Duncan Hendry: Capital Theatres, Edinburgh

 He also commissioned Scottish artist John Byrne to paint the dome of the King's Theatre.

-When he retired he remained on the board of the campaign to raise the £25m for the redvelopment of the Kings Theatre.
+When he retired he remained on the board of the campaign to raise the £25m for the redevelopment of the Kings Theatre.
 Additionally he was board member of Creative Scotland from March 2021, of Eden Court Highlands in Inverness, Edinburgh International Jazz and Blues Festival, a member and chairman of Edinburgh Cultural Venues Group, and chairman of Lung Ha Theatre Company.